Orejas Pan Dulce (Orejitas) – Muy Bueno

 Orejas (Palmiers) Expert Tips & Tricks

-Flip halfway through baking for even caramelization.
+Flip midway by baking for even caramelization.

 Storage Instructions